browndw/docuscope-ca-online/README.md

 ### Requirements

-- Python 3.11 or higher (for local installation)
+- Python 3.11 (for local installation)
 - Docker and Docker Compose (for Docker deployment)
 - Modern web browser for accessing the application